zcaceres/MPC/Student-Handbook/StudentHandbook.md

 Essays follow a similar format to book reviews.
 But essays offer greater freedom than the review.
 There is no page limit to the essay.
 It is expected to be as concise as possible while still conveying the most important information on their topic.
 You can include references to other readings and your own opinions.
 Think of it as an engaging chapter in a book.
 Make it clear.
 Make it entertaining.
 Make it professional.

 ####Writing Checkpoints
-Each week there's an important event in the Writer's Clinic.
+Each week there's an important event in the Writer's Studio.

 During week one, students pre-read and write their introduction.
-The MPC Writer’s Clinic meets and we review.
+The MPC Writer’s Studio meets and we review.
 During week two, students should reach the end of their book.
 Students produce an outline and write sections to summarize each chapter.
 During week three, students produce a first draft of the entire piece.
-The writer’s clinic meets for peer review in groups of 2-3 students.
+The Writer’s Studio meets for peer review in groups of 2-3 students.
 During week four, students schedule a one-on-one consultation with a writing tutor.
 During the final days students prepare to publish their review, share it with their subject mentor, and to participate in ExpoDay.

 #####Week 1: Pre-Reading and Introduction